Irish scheme cut without equality tests

 "The investigation found that the department failed to comply with its equality scheme, in that it did not take into account any equality assessment carried out in relation to the policy," the commission said.

+He said that the Líofa scheme did not require an equality assessment when it was set up in 2011 as it was "not a sectional program".

+He accused Mr Givan of "ruling by fooling" and said that the wider community needs to be convinced that there will be no prospect of "institutionalised bigotry" in relation to how public funds are distributed in any future executive.

-The commission also criticised DfC's handling of the Community Halls pilot programme.
+The Equality Commission also criticised DfC's handling of the Community Halls pilot programme.

 It was set up in 2016 to pay for the maintenance and refurbishment of community halls.